 With video schema, a video thumbnail is shown right next to the meta-description in the search results, prompting potential buyers to click on it.

-The good news is that you don’t need to host demonstration videos or explainer videos on your own server; video schema markups can also be added on embedded videos.
+The good news is that you don’t need to host demonstration videos or explainer videos on your own server; video schema markups can also be added to embedded videos.
 So, you don’t need to spend anything hosting.
-You can upload your videos on YouTube, Vimeo, and other such video sharing platforms.
+You can upload your videos on YouTube, Vimeo, and other such video-sharing platforms.

 Lastly, remember to use Google’s Structured Data Testing Tool to verify if schema markups added for an eCommerce website are actually working.

 I’m a UK based freelance SEO consultant and digital marketer and I provide results-driven online consulting and digital marketing services to SMEs.
 Are you ready to grow in 2022?
 Get in touch today!